eoos-systems/eoos-projects/README.md

 #### Build EOOS Project

 Before developing your own application based on EOOS, you have to build an appropriate EOOS project for operating system you use.
-Detailed How-to Build Project chapters written for each project in its root *README.md* files that you can find here:
+Detailed How-to Build Project chapters are written for each project in its root *README.md* files that you can find here:

 - **[How-to Build EOOS Project for POSIX](https://gitflic.ru/project/baigudin-software/eoos-project-if-posix/blob?file=README.md)**
 - **[How-to Build EOOS Project for WIN32](https://gitflic.ru/project/baigudin-software/eoos-project-if-win32/blob?file=README.md)**